makman568/algofun/pq/falcon_envelopes.md

 ## 12.1 Loss of Committee Secrecy and Targeted-DoS Risk

-A cryptographically relevant quantum computer (CRQC) breaks ECDSA/Ed25519 VRF secrecy.
-Once the sortition seed is revealed, an adversary can compute every committee membership and every block-proposer identity in advance.
+### Relationship to Existing Liveness Risks

+It is important to recognize that the Algorand protocol already carries liveness risks today stemming from its concentrated stake distribution.
+Approximately two-thirds of online voting weight is held by several dozen large institutional operators spread across exchanges, custodians, and enterprise validators.
+A well-resourced adversary could attempt to suppress these operators through targeted network attacks, thereby slowing or temporarily stalling consensus.
+This is not a hypothetical new risk introduced by quantum computing, but a structural liveness vulnerability intrinsic to the present-day network—independent of Falcon Envelopes or post-quantum considerations.

+A cryptographically relevant quantum computer primarily alters the efficiency of such attacks rather than their nature.
+A CRQC breaks ECDSA/Ed25519 VRF secrecy, allowing an adversary to compute every committee membership and every block-proposer identity in advance once the sortition seed is revealed.
+While Falcon Envelopes remove the catastrophic new integrity failure mode introduced by quantum signature forgeries, they do not remove the pre-existing possibility of targeted censorship.
+Instead, quantum capabilities would allow an adversary to time these attacks more precisely due to loss of committee secrecy, increasing tactical efficiency but not introducing a fundamentally new attack class.
+Thus, the residual risk under Falcon Envelopes remains a liveness (DoS) concern that is already present today, rather than a new or unanticipated integrity risk.

+### Quantum-Enhanced Predictability

 The resulting new capability is **round-level predictability** of who must be suppressed to delay or censor the chain.
 This is a genuine degradation: classical adversaries have only statistical knowledge of target selection frequency, whereas a quantum adversary obtains exact timing.

+However, obtaining this timing advantage requires substantial upfront quantum computational effort.
+To reveal committee participation schedules, an adversary would need to break the VRF keys of a large number of high-stake validators—likely the top twenty or more.
+This alone represents a massive quantum effort, and achieving it yields only marginal benefit.
+Even after recovering these keys, the attacker must still successfully execute a broad, sustained denial-of-service operation against those same operators in order to impact liveness at all.
+In practical terms, the quantum expenditure required to expose committee schedules does not eliminate or meaningfully reduce the operational burden of suppressing many large validators simultaneously; it merely refines the timing.

-However, this degradation does **not** materially increase the practical feasibility of a successful attack, for reasons that apply equally today:
+Beyond this quantum computational barrier, the degradation does **not** materially increase the practical feasibility of a successful attack, for reasons that apply equally today:

 1. **Target-to-IP mapping remains extremely difficult**
    Algorand’s relay-based gossip architecture, encrypted client connections, absence of a public validator directory,